GoogleCloudPlatform/security-analytics/cicd/README.md

 The pool name value should also be updated in the pipelines file, to match the agent pool you want to use to run the code.

 In addition to this, the pipeline file requires a secret to be created on your Azure DevOps project.
 Details for creating this can be found [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/set-secret-variables?view=azure-devops&tabs=yaml%2Cbash).
 The secret in this case should be named `SA_CREDENTIAL`.
-The value is the contents of your Chronicle API key, which can just be copy/pasted into the UI, shown in the linked document above, from the JSON file containing the key.
+The value is the contents of your Google SecOps API key, which can just be copy/pasted into the UI, shown in the linked document above, from the JSON file containing the key.

-Now whenever a change is written to the repository the contents of the passed rules folder will be checked and updated/uploaded on the Chronicle instance.
+Now whenever a change is written to the repository the contents of the passed rules folder will be checked and updated/uploaded on the Google Security Operations instance.